 By resigning, she also expressed her disagreement with the previous decision of the BC regarding the resignation in corpore of Teleradio-Moldova Supervisory Board members.

-At the beginning of August, Dorina Curnic and another member of the Council, Veronica Cojocaru, asked the Chair Dragos Vicol to resign, accusing him of organising several meetings in a row so that he could dismiss Curnic for her failure to attend a number of meetings.
-Vicol negated the allegations.
+At the beginning of August, Dorina Curnic and another member of the Council, Veronica Cojocaru, asked Dragos Vicol to resign, accusing him of organising several meetings in a row so that he could dismiss Curnic for her failure to attend a number of meetings.
+Vicol denied the allegations.

 According to the law, in case of a vacancy, BC Chair shall submit a notification to the specialised Parliamentary Committee within 5 working days from the date the position became vacant.